 Use firm handshakes.
 A firm handshake also shows confidence and trustworthiness.

-Figure out what your nervous habits are, and try to reduce their presence.
+Determine your nervous habits, and try to reduce their presence.
 For me, if I’m super nervous, I may do the nervous laughter thing.
 I try my best not to let that enter the picture when I’m meeting someone new and trying to make a good impression.

 Smile.
 Smiling is a positive sign and helps you give off positive vibes.
 You don’t need to have a permanent grin plastered on your face, but you should find some happy thoughts and channel that into your facial expressions.